 Your Wedding Party

 Your wedding party, or wedding squad who may be referred to as the bridal party when two brides are tying the knot, or two grooms sometimes like to refer to them as their grooms party.

 We often use the term ‘wedding party’ to remove gender labels and cover all couples.

 It’s your day so feel free to have fun and get creative with their titles, Groomsmaids, Bridesmen, Brides Angels, Brides Babes etc.

 You don’t have to pick a ‘Best Man’ or ‘Best Lady’ you may prefer to assign them all Best Men or Best Ladies.
 This also gives you the freedom to equally delegate all the traditional ‘best man’ duties between the wedding party.

 Where to Stand

 Choose which side each of you would like to stand on (you may need to rock paper scissors this!).
-Let your celebrant know which side each of you will be stood on, so they can assist with ushering your direct family to the same side that you will be stood on.
+Let your celebrant know which side each of you will be stood on, so if they are present, they can assist with ushering your direct family to the same side that you will be stood on if you like.